subframe7536/kysely-sqlite-tools/packages/sqlite-builder/README.md

 // update tables using syncTable await db.updateTableSchema(useSchema(baseTables, { logger: false }))

+import { useMigrator } from 'kysely-sqlite-builder'
+import { FileMigrationProvider } from 'kysely'

 // update tables using MigrationProvider and migrate to latest await db.updateTableSchema(useMigrator(new FileMigrationProvider(/* ... */)))